mateuszstompor/kdtree/README.md

 Repository contains Ruby implementation of space partitioning tree data structure.
 It is a form of binary tree and its detailed description can be found [here](https://en.wikipedia.org/wiki/K-d_tree).

 # Approach
 The Tree was implemented in TDD approach.
-There are many simple, easy to read tests implemented with help of MiniTest gem.
+There are many simple, easy to read tests, implemented with help of MiniTest gem.

 # Installation
 ###### Offline installation